Asad-KhanDev/NEXA-AIR/README.md

 - 👍 Thumbs Up
 - ✌️ Peace

-The recognition system also supports `UNCERTAIN` and `NONE` states when a supported gesture cannot be confidently determined.

-NEXA AIR provides real-time gesture confidence, FPS, processing latency, tracking status, hand landmarks, calibration, tracking controls, and a custom visual overlay that allows users to see the computer-vision process while it is running.
+The application also provides real-time gesture confidence, FPS, processing latency, tracking status, hand landmarks, and visual tracking feedback.

-The project is built with a modular architecture so that additional gestures and advanced gesture-based interaction capabilities can be introduced in future versions.
+The project is designed with a modular computer-vision architecture so that additional gestures and advanced interaction capabilities can be introduced in future releases.

 ---